-Minimum #6 copper ground wire securely attached to wall.
-Must be one continuous piece, no splices, from the meter socket through the ground bus, to the ground rod.
+One continuous piece of at least a #6 copper ground wire shall be securely attached to the wall from the ground bar in the panel to the ground rod.

-The ground rod shall be a 5/8" x 8' copperclad or copperweld with 6" of rod exposed above finished grade.
+The ground rod shall be a 5/8" x 8' coppercial or copperweld with 6" of rod exposed above ground (Refer to pg.
+13).

-All overhead services that exceed 50' from the transformer to the meter loop will require a lift pole.
+All services that exceed 75' from the transformer to the meter loop will require a lift pole.